-Say after selling a property; you have $500,000 in gain and $500,000 net proceeds.
+Say after selling a property, you have $500,000 in gain and $500,000 net proceeds.
 Usually, a $500,000 capital gain will lead to a tax liability of approximately $160,000, including the federal capital gain tax, state capital gain, income tax on net investment, and tax depreciation recapture on the sale of the property.
 There will be net equity of $340,000 that you can reinvest in a different property.

 For instance, a married couple filing jointly trades an investment property in California for $1,000,000 (net of closing costs) with no debt.
-The couple incipiently acquired the property for $400,000.
+The couple acquired the property for $400,000.
 Seventy-five percent, or $300,000 of the initial purchase price, was designated to the building and has been fully depreciated.
 The capital gain is around $900,000 (today’s sales price of $1,000,000 minus the net adjusted basis of $100,000).
 This is the primary source of the couple’s investment income.
-The couple’s modified adjusted gross income is $1,400,000 (which includes income from other sources and capital gain from this sale) for purposes of calculating the net investment income tax.
+The couple’s modified adjusted gross income is $1,400,000 (which includes income from other sources and capital gain from this sale) to calculate the net investment income tax.
 The couple will be taxed at 25% for their prior depreciation deductions taken, 20% federal capital gains tax rate, the 3.8% net investment income tax, and they will be in the 13.3% California state tax bracket.

 The benefits of IRC Section 1031 exchanges are enormous!
 Conversely, the impact of not doing an exchange can be simply mortifying.
 Investors are often qualified to delay hundreds of thousands of dollars in capital gain taxes, both at federal and state levels.

 Why should you invest your 1031 proceeds into DSTs?